-Individual projects differ in complexity, therefore the amount of input and services required will vary.
-Below is a rough guide to some of the services you may require.
+Individual projects differ in complexity, therefore the amount of input and kind of garden design services required will vary between clients.
+Below is a rough guide to some of the services I can help you with.

 Service & Fee Structure

 This will be our first meeting, preferably on site, where we will discuss your requirements and aspirations for your project.
 Usually taking one to two hours during this time we aim to identify ideas, styles, themes, likes, dislikes and practical aspects of the project including budget and time scales.
 In response to this consultation you will receive to a written report and design brief identifying the direction of the design and your requirements.
 Depending on the project this may include loose sketches and images to confirm the aesthetic we will be working towards, along with a quote for future services to take the project forward.